-ARTICLE 2.
-IMPOUNDMENT, QUARANTINE, AND DISPOSITION
+ARTICLE 2. - IMPOUNDMENT, QUARANTINE, AND DISPOSITION

 Sec.
-9.31.
-Impoundment.
+9.31. - Impoundment.

-Any animal received or taken into custody by an Animal Services Officer shall be properly delivered to the designated impoundment facility for handling and disposition in accordance with this chapter and any contractual agreement between the County and the operator of such facility.
+Any animal received or taken into custody by an Animal Services animal care and control officer shall be properly delivered to the designated impoundment facility for handling and disposition in accordance with this chapter and any contractual agreement between the County and the operator of such facility.

 Sec.
-9.32.
-Observation and treatment; humane destruction of certain animals.
+9.32. - Observation and treatment; humane destruction of certain animals.